Minoan eruption: Minoan Crete

-Significant Minoan remains have been found above the Thera ash layer and tsunami level dating from the Late Minoan I era, and it is unclear whether the effects of the ash and tsunami were enough to trigger the downfall of the Minoan civilization.
-Some sites were abandoned or settlement systems significantly interrupted in the immediate aftermath of the eruption.
-Some archaeologists speculate that the eruption caused a crisis in Minoan Crete, opening it to Mycenaean influence or even conquest.
+The eruption was felt at Minoan sites on Crete.
+In northeastern Crete, earthquakes destroyed sites including Petras, while 9 meter high tsunamis swept over coastal sites such as Palaikastro.
+Ash and pumice fell across the island, where it was sometimes collected and stored.

+After the eruption, the Minoans quickly recovered, and the subsequent period is considered the zenith of Minoan culture.
+Many affected sites were rebuilt, including Petras and Palaikastro, at the latter of which, new buildings were constructed using high quality ashlar masonry.
+New Minoan palaces were constructed at Zakros and Phaistos.
+However, other sites fell into decline, including Galatas and Kommos.

+The longer term impact of the eruption remains a matter of debate.
+The immediate aftermath saw a number of puzzling cultural changes including the filling in of lustral basins.
+In their book The Troubled Island, Driessen and MacDonald argued that the richness of the post-eruption material culture masked deep economic and political problems that eventually led to the collapse of Neopalatial society.
+Subsequent evidence suggests that this was not a general pattern across the island.

 Chinese records

-A volcanic winter from an eruption in the late 17th century BCE has been claimed by some researchers to correlate with entries in later Chinese records documenting the collapse of the semi-legendary Xia dynasty in China.
-According to the Bamboo Annals, the collapse of the dynasty and the rise of the Shang dynasty, approximately dated to 1618 BCE, were accompanied by "yellow fog, a dim sun, then three suns, frost in July, famine, and the withering of all five cereals".
+A volcanic winter from an eruption in the late 17th century BC has been claimed by some researchers to correlate with entries in later Chinese records documenting the collapse of the semi-legendary Xia dynasty in China.
+According to the Bamboo Annals, the collapse of the dynasty and the rise of the Shang dynasty, approximately dated to 1618 BC, were accompanied by "yellow fog, a dim sun, then three suns, frost in July, famine, and the withering of all five cereals".

 Effect on Egyptian history

 Apocalyptic rainstorms, which devastated much of Egypt, and were described on the Tempest Stele of Ahmose I, have been attributed to short-term climatic changes caused by the Theran eruption.
 The dates and regnal dates of Ahmose I are in some dispute with Egyptologists (leaving aside alternate chronologies).
-Proposed reigns range from 1570–1546 BC to 1539–1514 BC.
+Proposed reigns range from 1570 to 1546 BC to 1539–1514 BC.
 A radiocarbon dating of his mummy produced a mean value of 1557 BC.
 In any case this would only provide an overlap with the later estimates of eruption date.

 Alternatively, if the eruption occurred in the Second Intermediate Period, the absence of Egyptian records of the eruption could be caused by the general disorder in Egypt around that time.

 While it has been argued that the damage attributed to these storms may have been caused by an earthquake following the Thera eruption, it has also been suggested that it was caused during a war with the Hyksos, and the storm reference is merely a metaphor for chaos upon which the Pharaoh was attempting to impose order.
 Documents such as Hatshepsut's Speos Artemidos depict storms, but are clearly figurative, not literal.
 Research indicates that the Speos Artemidos stele is a reference to her overcoming the powers of chaos and darkness.